Team-Tea-Time/laravel-forum/readme.md

  * Easy user integration (through an interface)
  * Easy user right integration (through an interface)
  * Message posting (with hooks for formatting)
+ * Light weight & blasing fast (designed with caching and high speed in mind)